 It is the hope of the printmaker that this Public Works Project will continue to preserve the memory of HM3 FMF Christopher Anderson in the many years and decades to come for the generations that follow.

-Please allow for 2-3 weeks from the time the order for a print is placed to delivery.
 All prints are made by hand in the studio using the traditional Platinum and Palladium photographic printing process which has remained unchanged since the Mid-1870's.

 The Promise - Hospital Corps Pledge written as a Memorial to Andy at OP Lucky in 2006.